E.W.

 development timeline:

-and Michael Faraday work with electromagnets and discover the property
+- Joseph Henry and Michael Faraday work with electromagnets and discover

-Callan of Maynooth College, Ireland invents the induction coil
+- Rev. Nicholas Callan of Maynooth College, Ireland invents the

 (source: Brush Transformers Inc.)

-Ziani de Ferranti (English born with an Italian parent) designs
+- Sebastian Ziani de Ferranti (English born with an

-1882 - Lucien Gaulard and John Dixon Gibbs first built
+- Lucien Gaulard and John Dixon Gibbs first built a "secondary

-a "secondary generator" or in today's terminology a step
+generator" or in today's terminology a step down transformer

-Later they designed a step up transformer.
-Gaulard (French) was the
+a step up transformer.
+Gaulard (French) was the engineer and Gibbs

-engineer and Gibbs (English) was the businessman behind the initiative.
+(English) was the businessman behind the initiative.
+They sold the

-They sold the patents to Westinghouse.
-Later they lost rights to the
+patents to Westinghouse.
+Later they lost rights to the patent when

 Ottó Bláthy,